 The first installment of a Global Finance FAQ web series on Islamic finance.

 Islamic finance is a way of doing financial transactions and banking while respecting Islamic law or sharia.
-Islamic finance hardly existed 30 years ago yet today is a $2.2 trillion industry with hundreds of specialised institutions located in more than 60 countries.
-Islamic banks are by far the biggest players in the Islamic finance industry and account for $1.5 trillion in assets.
-According to a 2017 Reuters report, Islamic bank assets should reach $2.7 trillion while total sharia-compliant assets are expected to grow to $3.5 trillion by 2021.
-The IMF plans to add Islamic finance to its financial sector assessments beginning in 2019.
+Islamic finance hardly existed 30 years ago yet today is a $2.5 trillion industry with hundreds of specialised institutions located in more than 80 countries.
+Islamic banks are by far the biggest players in the Islamic finance industry and account for $1.75 trillion or 70% of total assets.
+According to a 2019 State of Global Islamic Economy report, total sharia-compliant assets are expected to grow to $3.5 trillion by 2024.

-Islamic finance only represents about 1% of global financial assets but with a 10%-12% annual growth rate, it is expanding more quickly than conventional finance.
-In some geographies like the Gulf or Sub-Saharan Africa, Islamic banks now compete directly with Western banks to attract Muslim clients.
+Islamic finance only represents about 1% of global financial assets but with a 11,4 % growth in 2019, it was expanding quicker than conventional finance.
+With COVID 19 that growth is expected to slow down but remain positive.
+In some geographies like the Gulf Cooperation Council (GCC) or Sub-Saharan Africa, Islamic banks now compete directly with Western banks to attract Muslim clients.

 So what is behind the success of Islamic finance?
 What makes Islamic finance special?
 Why is it growing rapidly?